-In November 2015, we entered into an agreement with SimilarTech Ltd., or SimilarTech, one of our affiliates, pursuant to which we provide SimilarTech with a license to use certain intellectual property and infrastructure, while SimilarTech provides us with software maintenance services and date derived from our intellectual property.
+In November 2015, we entered into an agreement with SimilarTech Ltd., or SimilarTech, one of our affiliates, pursuant to which we provide SimilarTech with a license to use certain intellectual property and infrastructure, while SimilarTech provides us with software maintenance services and data derived from our intellectual property.
 In July 2019, we entered into an amended agreement with SimilarTech pursuant to which SimilarTech licensed certain additional data and deliverables to us.
-During the years ended December 31, 2019 and 2020, we recorded \$200 thousand and \$331 thousand in gross expense pursuant to these agreements, which is included in the cost of revenue.
-As of December 31, 2020, there is no balance owed from SimilarTech.
+During the years ended December 31, 2019 and 2020 and three months ended March 31, 2020 and 2021, we recorded \$200 thousand, \$331 thousand, and \$83 thousand, respectively in gross expense pursuant to these agreements, which is included in the cost of revenue.
+As of December 31, 2020 and March 31, 2021, there is no material balance owed from SimilarTech.
+In April 2021, we acquired substantially all of the assets of SimilarTech for \$500 thousand.